tessy1234/data_science/3-time series forecasting/readme.md

 Deep Learning Forecasting:
 --------------------------
-A deep learning model has been chosen to forecast air temperature 24 hours in the future (deep learning forecasting folder)
+A deep learning model has been chosen to forecast air temperature 24 hours in the future (see deep learning forecasting folder)